subsquid/squid-sdk/README.md

 ### Processor

-[substrate-processor](substrate-processor) fetches on-chain data from an archive and executes user-defined mapping code against it.
+[substrate-processor](substrate/substrate-processor) fetches on-chain data from an archive and executes user-defined mapping code against it.

 ### Typegen tools

-[substrate-typegen(1)](substrate-typegen) can generate facade TypeScript classes for substrate events, calls and storage items, allowing to work with chain data in a fully typesafe and runtime upgrades aware fashion.
+[squid-substrate-typegen(1)](substrate/substrate-typegen) can generate facade TypeScript classes for substrate events, calls and storage items, allowing to work with chain data in a fully typesafe and runtime upgrades aware fashion.

-Similarly, [squid-evm-typegen(1)](evm-typegen) generates facade TypeScript classes for type-safe processing of EVM logs.
+Similarly, [squid-evm-typegen(1)](evm/evm-typegen) generates facade TypeScript classes for type-safe processing of EVM logs.

 ### Postgres